gyscos/cursive/doc/tutorial_3.md

 ```

 Buttons here take a regular callback.
 We're also adding a [`DummyView`] here:
-this view doesn't do anything, it just occupies a single row - we're using it
+this view doesn't do anything, it just occupies some space - we're using it
 as a cheap spacer.

 We can now create the second linear layout inside a Dialog: